1 Introduction to aops-ceres

 To identify users and prevent APIs from being invoked randomly, aops-ceres uses tokens to authenticate users, reducing the pressure on the deployed hosts.

-For security purposes, the active registration mode is used to obtain the token.
-Before the registration, prepare the information to be registered on aops-ceres and run the register command to register the information with aops-zeus.
+Before the registration, obtain the token of the management user on aops-ceres and run the register command to register the token with aops-zeus.
 No database is configured for aops-ceres.
 After the registration is successful, the token is automatically saved to the specified file and the registration result is displayed on the GUI.
 In addition, save the local host information to the aops-zeus database for subsequent management.

 1. Change the values of the data items to the actual values by referring to the /opt/aops/register_example.json template file.